kodedphp/session/README.md

             ...
         ],

-        // the options are optional
-        'options' => [
+        // OPTIONAL: the options are not mandatory 'options' => [
             ...
         ]